← Back to Blog

 Should Your SaaS Move Upmarket to Enterprise?

 The pattern is familiar.
 A SaaS company finds product-market fit with SMBs or mid-market customers.
-Growth is strong but decelerating.
-Then an enterprise prospect appears — a logo that would transform the investor deck, an ACV that would change the unit economics, a deal that feels like validation of everything the team has built.
+Growth is strong but slowing.
+Then an enterprise prospect appears.
+The logo would transform the investor deck.
+The ACV would change the unit economics.
 The board leans in.
-The CEO starts sketching an enterprise roadmap.
-And just like that, the company is making one of the highest-stakes strategic decisions in SaaS — often without the analytical rigor the decision demands.
+The CEO sketches an enterprise roadmap.

-Moving upmarket is not inherently wrong.
-Some of the most successful SaaS companies — Slack, Notion, Figma — made the transition effectively.
-But survivorship bias obscures an uncomfortable truth: for every company that successfully moved upmarket, many more diluted their focus, bloated their cost structure, and stalled growth in both segments simultaneously.
+Moving upmarket is not wrong by default.
+Slack, Notion, and Figma made the transition well.
+But survivorship bias hides an uncomfortable truth.
+For every company that succeeded, many more diluted their focus, bloated their cost structure, and stalled growth in both segments.

 The Hidden Costs of Enterprise

-The visible appeal of enterprise — larger contracts, longer retention, prestigious logos — obscures costs that don't appear on the initial spreadsheet.
+Larger contracts, longer retention, and prestigious logos are appealing.
+But they obscure costs that don't appear on the initial spreadsheet.
 Enterprise sales cycles run 3-6x longer than mid-market.
 Implementation complexity increases non-linearly.
 Support expectations shift from self-serve to white-glove.
-And the feature requests that enterprise buyers require — SSO, SCIM provisioning, audit logs, custom SLAs, on-premise deployment options — consume engineering resources that could otherwise drive product innovation for the broader customer base.

-Perhaps most critically, enterprise selling requires fundamentally different organizational capabilities.
-The skills that made your company successful with SMBs — product-led growth, rapid iteration, self-serve onboarding — are not the skills that close six-figure enterprise deals.
-You're not just entering a new market segment.
-You're building a second company inside the first.
+The feature requests enterprise buyers require, like SSO, SCIM provisioning, audit logs, and custom SLAs, consume engineering resources that could drive innovation for the broader base.
+Enterprise selling also requires different organizational capabilities.
+The skills that made your company successful with SMBs are not the skills that close six-figure deals.
+You are building a second company inside the first.

-The discipline of treating the enterprise move as a hypothesis rather than a strategy is where most companies fail.
-The hypothesis should be specific and falsifiable: “Enterprise accounts ($50K+ ACV) will represent 30% of new ARR within 18 months, with a CAC payback period under 18 months, without reducing our SMB growth rate below X%.”
+Most companies fail by treating the enterprise move as a strategy rather than a hypothesis.
+The hypothesis should be specific and falsifiable: “Enterprise accounts ($50K+ ACV) will represent 30% of new ARR within 18 months, with CAC payback under 18 months, without reducing SMB growth below X%.”

 Demand validation comes first.
 Are enterprise prospects finding you, or are you finding them?
-Inbound enterprise interest is a qualitatively different signal than outbound prospecting that generates polite meetings.
-Count the number of enterprise-sized companies that have attempted to use your product in the last six months.
-If the number is near zero, the market may not be pulling you upmarket — you may be pushing.
+Inbound enterprise interest is a different signal than outbound prospecting that generates polite meetings.
+Count enterprise-sized companies that tried your product in the last six months.
+If the number is near zero, the market is not pulling you upmarket.
+You are pushing.

-The founder-led sales test.
-Before hiring an enterprise sales team, the CEO or founder should personally attempt to close 5-10 enterprise deals.
-This accomplishes two things: it generates real data on deal complexity, objection patterns, and competitive dynamics, and it reveals whether the product can deliver value at enterprise scale without significant re-architecture.
+The founder-led sales test matters next.
+Before hiring an enterprise sales team, the CEO should personally try to close 5-10 enterprise deals.
+This generates real data on deal complexity and objection patterns.
+It also reveals whether the product can deliver value at enterprise scale without major re-architecture.

-The opportunity cost audit.
+Then run the opportunity cost audit.
 List every engineering initiative required for enterprise readiness.
-Then list the product improvements that would accelerate growth in your current segment.
-Compare the expected impact of each list.
-If the enterprise list consumes more than 40% of engineering capacity for more than two quarters, you are assuming that the enterprise revenue will not only materialize but will exceed the growth you would have achieved by doubling down on your core.
+List the improvements that would accelerate growth in your current segment.
+Compare expected impact.
+If the enterprise list consumes more than 40% of engineering capacity for two-plus quarters, you are betting that enterprise revenue will exceed the growth you would have achieved by doubling down on your core.

-This is exactly the kind of structured analysis that Wovly enables as a go-to-market strategy tool for startups — framing the enterprise decision as a portfolio of testable assumptions, each with defined success criteria and kill conditions, so the team can validate their go-to-market strategy with data rather than ambition.
+This is the kind of structured analysis Wovly enables as a go-to-market strategy tool for startups.
+It frames the enterprise decision as a portfolio of testable assumptions, each with defined success criteria and kill conditions.

 The Middle Path